 As always this is a traditional Greek recipe called Σαρδέλες Παντρεμένες (=Married Sardines).
 Married!
 Do you get it?
 You need two sardine fillets to enclose the stuffing.
 Cute, isn’t it?
 There are of course delicious variations all over Greece mostly on stuffing.
 However, for this post, I preferred an easy stuffing with ingredients that most probably you have already available in your pantry.
 All you have to do is to find the sardines.

-SARDINES?
+BAKED SARDINES?
 SAY WHAT?

 Maybe you haven’t heard them before.
-Maybe you find the strong smell and the funny taste revolting.
+Maybe you find the strong smell and the funny fishy taste revolting.
 Maybe you aren’t a huge fish lover after all.
 It is absolutely fine.
-This post is all about this tiny fish that most of you find canned in the supermarkets, grocery stores, or delis.
+This post is all about this tiny fish that most of you find canned in supermarkets, grocery stores, or delis.
 You usually ignore them.
-Please, don’t turn your back to them.
+Please, don’t turn your back on them.
 There is a good reason.

 Just give me 5 minutes to explain all about sardines and the reasons you need them on your plate and in your life.
 In the end, you will get a delicious and easy recipe that celebrates sardines.
 Don’t be afraid.
 You have nothing to lose.